makerdao/mips/MIP41/mip41.md

 If a Core Unit has no active Facilitators as a result of involuntary offboarding and has no active budget, no Interim Facilitator will be appointed unless there are winding down activities that require one.

-If a permanent Facilitator has not been chosen before the expiry of an Interim Facilitator's two-month term, the Core Unit is offboarded, and any budgets are revoked.
-A majority of Governance Facilitators may extend this time limit by stating publicly that they are doing so, and the reasoning for this decision.
+If a permanent Facilitator has not been chosen before the expiry of an Interim Facilitator's two-month term, a majority of Governance Facilitators may extend the term by stating publicly that they are doing so, and the reasoning for this decision.
+If the Governance Facilitators do not do this, the Core Unit is offboarded, and any budgets are revoked.

 If after one month the full Interim Facilitator Appointment Process (including the expedited weekly cycle permanent Facilitator subproposals) fails to install either an Interim or permanent Facilitator, the Core Unit should be considered offboarded, and any budgets revoked.
 Appropriate MIP subproposals should be filled out by the Governance Facilitators and marked as Approved without going to vote.